The Notebook (musical): Chicago (2022)

 In September 2022, the show had its "world premiere" at the Chicago Shakespeare Theater.
 The production featured direction by Michael Greif and Schele Williams, and choreography by Katie Spelman.

 Portraying the principal roles of Allie and Noah were Jordan Tyson as Young Allie, Joy Woods as Middle Allie, and Maryann Plunkett, as Older Allie; John Cardoza as Younger Noah, Ryan Vasquez as Middle Noah, and John Beasley as Older Noah.

 This production was initially slated for fall 2020, but was delayed by the COVID-19 pandemic.
 Michaelson and Brunsletter used the additional time to hold online previews and tweak their work.

 Broadway (2024)

 The show began previews on February 10, 2024 at the Gerald Schoenfeld Theatre, and officially opened on March 14, 2024.
 The production has the same creative team as the Chicago production.
 Casting included Jordan Tyson as Young Allie, Joy Woods as Middle Allie, and, Maryann Plunkett, as Older Allie; John Cardoza as Younger Noah, Ryan Vasquez as Middle Noah, and Dorian Harewood as Older Noah.
 The musical opened to mixed reviews.
 The show played its final performance on December 15, 2024.

-North American Tour (2025)
+North American Tour (2025–2026)

-On August 16, 2024, it was announced that the musical is scheduled to embark on a North American tour.
-It began on September 6th, 2025 at the Playhouse Square in Cleveland, Ohio.
-The tour dates are below.